-may be paired with a closing monologue, or continued through the rest of the film as an Inner Monologue
+Frequently, the monologue can take place over a Montage, but this element is not required.
+The opening monologue may be paired with a closing monologue, or continued through the rest of the film by whatever character/narrator that began the story.

 - This narrator has a tendency to repeat himself, and may go on for several minutes before allowing the plot to start.